100 Places To Visit In Goa, How Many Have You Been To?

 95. Silent Noise

-Known for being the original headphone party of India, here you enjoy the music on wireless headphones with different channels of each music type, simultaneously played by the DJs.
+Known for being the original headphone party of India, here you enjoy the music on wireless headphones with different channels of each music type, which DJ plays simultaneously.
 Entry fee includes the headphones.
 This one should be certainly on your list of places to visit in Goa, if you have a fetish for a different clubbing experience.

 96. Purple Martini Refuel Station